enzzoperez/enzoublog/content/blog/install-linux-lenovo.md

 ### _Important!_: If you want to use Windows, you must change the value of “Sata Driver Mode” to RAID again, and when you go back to Linux, change it to AHCI\*\*

-It’s my first post, so any criticism / feedback you have leave it in the comments please!
-Thanks for reading.
+It’s my first post, so any criticism / feedback let me know with a PR in [this repo](https://github.com/enzzoperez/enzoublog) please (just until I can install the comment plugin :D ) thank you for read!